sebastienblanc/aerogear-security/README.md

 # aerogear-security - very lean security API

-AeroGear Security will come in two flavors: REST api interfaces and with [AeroGear Controller](https://github.com/aerogear/aerogear-controller) support.
+AeroGear Security already comes with [AeroGear Controller](https://github.com/aerogear/aerogear-controller) support.

 ## how to create a new project